 - S Pen and dedicated slot also a safe bet

 The Galaxy S8 and S8+, which debuted on 29 March, ditched the physical home button in favour of an almost all-screen front, with the fingerprint sensor repositioning to the rear, next to the camera lens.
-We'd therefore expect the Note 8 to do similar, sticking with a curved display like the Note 7 and two new Galaxy S devices.
+We'd therefore expect the Note 8 to do similar, sticking with a curved display and reduced bezels like the two new Galaxy S devices.

 Further supporting the Slashleaks design leaks and the Evan Blass leaks are some very clean renders from BGR, said to have been drawn up from details given to case manufacturers.
 These renders show the Note 8 from all angles, including the all-screen front and a dual-camera setup on the rear, with a fingerprint sensor next to it and they are almost identical to the images from Blass.

 There was originally some talk of Samsung embedding a fingerprint sensor into the display rather than putting it on the rear like the S8 and S8+, something Apple is also rumoured to be doing with the iPhone 8, though it is now thought this won't be the case as apparently there have been some issues with uneven brightness of the screen because of the technology.

 Some renders from @OnLeaks in collaboration with 91Mobiles show the Note 8 sporting the fingerprint sensor on the rear, like the BGR images show, and they also show where the new S-Pen, which Slashleaks claims to have images of, might sit.
 The images show quite a thick device with a raised dual camera and fingerprint sensor on the rear.

 It is not clear from the images from Blass whether the dual camera on the back is raised or not but an image Blass took from his pocket shows what appears to be the Note 8 in a case featuring flush camera lenses, which is further supported by some leaked dummy shots that appeared on Weibo.